ggibelli/ggibelli/README.md

 • GraphQL  <br />
 • MongoDB for Back End Database Management <br />
 • React Native for building mobile versions of applications <br />
-• Test Driven Development using Cypress <br />
+• Test Driven Development using Jest and Cypress <br />
 • Git and GitHub for Version Control <br />
 • CI/CD with GitHub Actions and Heroku <br />
 • Docker <br />